Table of Contents Show

 Although Bessie Smith is not known as one of the black female R&B singers, she deserves a spot on the list because of how she’s impacted R&B. Given the title of ‘Empress of the Blues,’ the American blues singer was widely renowned during the jazz age.

-Born in 1894, her career took off when there was primitive recording quality, but even then, her passionate voice overcame the difficulties.
-She is one of the most influential black female singers and the finest female jazz vocalist.
+Born in 1894, her career took off when there was primitive recording quality, but her passionate voice overcame the difficulties even then.
+She is among the most influential black female singers and the finest female jazz vocalist.
 Her songs include Baby Won’t You Please Come Home and Devil’s Gonna Git You.

-These are just a few of the many great black female R&B singers.
-Many other black female R&B singers have risen to fame throughout history.
+These are just a few of the many great singers.
+Many others have risen to fame throughout history.

 There is also Janelle Monáe, who left an impact on 2010s R&B with her energized retro-futuristic sound along with theatrical science fiction concepts; Mary J. Blige’s debut album is also worth checking out, with its amalgamation of modern R&B and edgy rap production; and Patti LaBelle, who earned a BET Lifetime Achievement Award.

-Of course, many other artists are inducted into the Rock & Roll Hall of Fame, or present their talent in contemporary music, soul music, or pop music and become a pop hit or are a part of an African-American vocal group or even those who start their career as just a girl covering Mariah Carey.
-These black female R&B singers have a place in our hearts and the music industry forever.
+Of course, many other artists are inducted into the Rock & Roll Hall of Fame, present their talent in contemporary music, soul music, or pop music and become pop hits, are part of an African-American vocal group, or even start their career as just a girl covering Mariah Carey.
+These have a place in our hearts and the music industry forever.

-We hope you enjoyed learning about these black female R&B singers!
-Check out 9 Most Famous Female Blues Singers if you liked this article.
-Be sure to listen to these influential black female R&B singers and enjoy their songs.
+We hope you enjoyed learning about these singers!
+Check out the 9 Most Famous Female Blues Singers if you liked this article.
+Be sure to listen to these influential singers and enjoy their songs.